Exawind/amr-wind-frontend/docs/tutorial2/tutorial2guisetup_template.md

 preview window.
 Then, once you're satisfied with the way things look, you can hit **File** --> **Save input file as** to save it to a file.

-The result should similar to
+The result should be similar to

 <details>
   <summary>[input file]</summary>